weechat/specs.weechat.org/specs/001285-follow-xdg-base-dir-spec.md

 Variables `$XDG_CONFIG_DIRS` and `$XDG_DATA_DIRS` (as defined in the XDG Base Directory Specification) are not yet used by this first implementation.

+These variables may be used later, when WeeChat will be able to read configuration and load scripts from system directories.

 ## Implementation

 ### WeeChat home

-The WeeChat home, internal variable `weechat_home` must be split into 4 directories:
+The WeeChat home (internal variable `weechat_home`) must be split into 4 directories:

 - config: `$XDG_CONFIG_HOME/weechat`, defaulting to `$HOME/.config/weechat`
   if `$XDG_CONFIG_HOME` is not defined or empty